 Gelatin, also called gelatine, is a colorless, flavorless ingredient made from animal collagen.
 Used in many gummy candies, marshmallows, fruit gelatins, and puddings, it’s made by boiling the tendons, ligaments, skin, or bones of cows or pigs.

 Some gummy candies—including Strawberry Twizzlers—are naturally gelatin-free.
 Others are vegan in some places and not in others.
 Sour Patch Kids, for example, are gelatin-free in the U.S. but not in the UK.

 Bay Area food tech startup Geltor aims to replace animal gelatin.
 It has created vegan gelatin by using bioengineering to introduce protein genes into yeast.
 The yeast is then placed in a fermentation tank and fed nutrients, resulting in a gelatin-like substance.

 Are Food Colors Vegan?

-Some food colorings are vegan and others are not.
+Food colorings are another tricky ingredient; some are naturally vegan while others aren’t.
 Carmine, a red pigment used to color food and cosmetics, is made from cochineal, a type of scale insect.
 Carmine may be listed as cochineal, cochineal extract, crimson lake or carmine lake, natural red 4, C.I.
 75470, or E120 on labels.

 Why Is Milk Added to Chocolate?